Allenaxe/DataScience/HW1_FrequencyPattern/README.md

 > [!NOTE]
 > **Smart pointer (C++ 11 stardard):**
 > * **shared_ptr (Strong reference pointer):** Allowed mutiple shared_ptr points to the same resoure, and this action will increase value of the counter in the shared_ptr.
 All shared_ptr is released, the resource is released.
-> * **weak_ptr (Weak reference pointer):** It supports shred_ptr.
+> * **weak_ptr (Weak reference pointer):** It supports shared_ptr.
 It can only access the resource and know whether it survives, but it cannnot control the lifetime of resource.